Updated: Jan 22

 By tackling these symptoms, it allows athletes to achieve better performance with less breath.
 Oxygenating your muscles efficiently, means you can make your body work harder, for longer.
 When you want to win, you need that edge.

-Studies by the World Halotherapy Association have shown, on average, a 13% increase in VO2 max of recreational athletes due to Halotherapy.
+Studies by the World Halotherapy Association have shown, on average, a 13% increase in FEV1 (Forced Expiratory Volume in 1-second) of recreational athletes due to Halotherapy.
 Other smaller studies are also consistently providing positive results among athletes.

 Many sports teams and athletes in Europe and America are already embracing the power of halotherapy, including Olympic figure skaters, Crossfit competitors, MMA, NFL teams, jockeys & their horses.
 There are even underground sports fields and basketball courts in Poland, with over 2000 salt caves or rooms in Eastern Europe and Russia alone!